DPHeshanRanasinghe/Pneumonia-Detection-using-ResNet/README.md

 ## Future Enhancements

-- Deploy the best model as an interactive web application using Streamlit or Gradio
 - Implement Grad-CAM (Gradient-weighted Class Activation Mapping) for visual explanations of model predictions
 - Validate performance on external chest X-ray datasets from different sources
 - Collaborate with medical professionals for clinical validation and deployment considerations